claudiarella/academic-kickstart/content/authors/admin/_index.md

 ---

-I am a graduate student in Mathematical and Theoretical Physics exploring different research areas for the purpose of probing the most fundamental physical phenomena and their underlying mathematical structures.
+I am a graduate student in Mathematical and Theoretical Physics exploring different research areas to probe the most fundamental physical phenomena and their underlying mathematical structures.

 I am currently participating in the Master Class in Mathematical Physics 2019-20 at the University of Geneva, Switzerland, funded by the NCCR SwissMAP Excellence Fellowship.